GrHalbgott/Fossgis21-22_GroupProjectTRNK/README.md

     - saga: SAGA (7.8.2-12)
     - Note: Additional packages will be selected automatically which are needed to run the ones listed above.
 So just keep those as well.
 5. Complete the installation

+#### Spreadsheet:
+You should already have a Spreadsheet program installed.
+If not, feel free to choose any you like and install it accordingly.

 ## Required data